-Facilities Management Section manages 1,112 ODOT owned and occupied structures and properties.
+Facilities Management Section manages over 1,000 ODOT owned and occupied structures and properties.
 ODOT facilities are office buildings, rest areas, DMV outlets, communication sites, employee-occupied housing, maintenance locations, and many other types of structures.
 The primary functions of the section are demand and preventative maintenance of buildings and building systems, space planning, lease negotiations, card access and security, new construction, remodels, and major maintenance and site-related environmental projects.
 The section also maintains a database of all owned and leased buildings and their condition.

 In support of the Governor’s sustainability mandates and ODOT’s Sustainability Program, the section’s crews routinely look for ways to utilize recycled products, reduce energy consumption, recycle construction materials, and reuse surplus equipment or systems furniture.